-What you must Covered services pay for these covered services \$0 copay for Pulmonary rehabilitation services Medicare-covered All services must be coordinated by your Primary Care Physician (PCP). pulmonary rehabilitation Comprehensive programs of pulmonary rehabilitation are covered for members who therapy visits have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating their chronic respiratory disease.
-Durable medical equipment (DME) and related supplies \$0 copay on all Medicare-covered Your provider must get an approval from the plan before you get DME including, but DME not limited to, power operated vehicles, power wheelchairs and accessories, nonstandard wheelchairs, nonstandard beds, and continuous glucose monitoring systems.
+What you must Covered services pay for these covered services \$0 copay for Pulmonary rehabilitation services Medicare-covered All services must be coordinated by your Primary Care Physician (PCP). pulmonary rehabilitation Comprehensive programs of pulmonary rehabilitation are covered for members who therapy visits have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating their chronic respiratory disease Durable medical equipment (DME) and related supplies \$0 copay on all Medicare-covered Your provider must get an approval from the plan before you get DME including, but not DME limited to, power operated vehicles, power wheelchairs and accessories, nonstandard wheelchairs, nonstandard beds, and continuous glucose monitoring systems.
 This is called getting prior authorization.
 All services must be coordinated by your Primary Care Physician (PCP).
-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital bed ordered by a provider for use at home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
+Covered items include, but are not limited to: wheelchairs, crutches, hospital bed, IV infusion pump, oxygen equipment, nebulizer, and walker.
 Copay or coinsurance only applies when you are not currently receiving inpatient care.
 If you are receiving inpatient care your DME will be included in the copay or coinsurance for those services.
 We cover all medically necessary durable medical equipment covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.